chaklam-silpasuwanchai/Python-fo-Natural-Language-Processing/README.md

       -  A4: Bidirectional LSTM with Attention for Classification from Scratch (10%)
       -  A5: Transformers for Seq2Seq from Scratch (10%)
       -  A6: Pretraining + finetuning (10%)
-      -  A7: Paper Reading (4%)
-        - For the list of the assigned paper, here it is (select one that no one takes):
 2. Final Project (42%) - 1 week project progress
-    - Four project topics will be given as follows:
+    - Three project topics will be given as follows:
       - (1)
     - Main criteria focuses on learning, in particular
       - (1)